 The effective management and conservation of lands, inland waters, coastal areas, and oceans, with emphasis on areas of importance for biodiversity and ecosystem functioning and services, through the establishment of protected areas, and other effective area-based conservation measures, remains the cornerstone of biodiversity conservation, globally.
-The global conservation estate is estimated to cover 17% of the world's terrestrial and 10% of marine areas.
+The global conservation estate is estimated to cover 16.1% of the world's terrestrial and 8.01% marine areas.

-CapeNature contributes to South Africa's national target and pursues the expansion of the Western Cape conservation estate through the declaration of additional protected areas in compliance with the National Environmental Protected Areas Act (Act 10 of 2003) and the signing of Biodiversity Stewardship Agreements.
-CapeNature added 10 749 hectares to the protected area estate during the reporting period, however the protected area estate expanded by 9 905 hectares due to the abolishment of Driftsands Nature Reserve, which equated to the loss of 843.8952 hectares.
+CapeNature contributes to the South Africa's national target and pursues the expansion of the Western Cape conservation estate through the declaration of additional protected areas in compliance with the National Environmental Protected Areas Act (Act 10 of 2003) and the signing of Biodiversity Stewardship Agreements.

+CapeNature added 45 816.51 hectares to the conservation estate, exceeding the target of 5 000 hectares by 40 816.51, (notwithstanding the loss of 1 314.4 ha due to the withdrawal of the Withdrawal of Lower Potteberg Nature Reserve.
 The properties that contributed to the achievement included the following: